BONJOUR2025/1/README.md

 ## Environment variables

 Runtime settings can be adjusted via a `.env` file or system environment variables.
-See `app/settings.py` for available options and default values.
+If no environment variable is provided, `config.json` will be read for defaults.
+At minimum set `TELEGRAM_BOT_TOKEN` and `ADMIN_CHAT_ID` so the Telegram bot can operate.
+See `app/settings.py` for all available options and default values.

 ## Building the admin frontend